Frequently Asked Questions:

 Q2: Is there a fee for submitting an article?

-A2: During 2012-2016 there has been no fee for submitting an article for publication in JoSS.
-Beginning in 2017, an Author fee-per-page will be instated.
+A2: During 2012-2017 there has been no fee for submitting an article for publication in JoSS, and there are no imminent plans to begin charging.

 Citing Published JoSS Articles